Welcome to our beautiful island!

 Our team highly recommends local accommodations like Whispering Pines and Ocean Breeze.

 Respect our Beautiful Island

-When out and about there is an unwritten protocol that we all respect to either place rubbish in the receptacles provided around our streets, parks and reserves or take it home.
+When out and about, there is an unwritten protocol to either place rubbish in the receptacles provided around our streets, parks and reserves or take it home.
 Everyone appreciates the resulting pristine environment in all its natural beauty.

 What others say about us